polcak/jsrestrictor/tests/integration_tests/README.md

 and create a symbolic link `firefox` in `/usr/bin` pointing to the `/opt/firefox/firefox`.
 In case of problems with installing Firefox ESR, follow [this tutorial](https://libre-software.net/how-to-install-firefox-on-ubuntu-linux-mint/#a_install_firefox).

-No other versions of Google Chrome and especially Mozilla Firefox may be installed on the same machine.
-Web browser driver automatically selects the installed version of the web browser so it is better to have installed only one correct version of each web browser.
-Web browsers may not have installed JSR extension.
-Python script will install it itself before running tests.

 ## Setup web browsers